folio-org/stripes-experiments/okapi-console/testing-the-circulation-module.md

 Stopping and re-running Okapi in this way (`mvn exec:exec`) gives a new instance of Okapi with no state left over from earlier runs.
 This allows the Okapi Console to run against a known state.

+### Fetch and build the RAML tools

+These are needed to build the circulation module.

+XXX to be done

 ### Fetch, build and run the circulation module